lrusso/Nintendo64/README.md

 # Nintendo 64

-A Nintendo 64 emulator designed for running in vanilla JavaScript pre-ECMAScript 2015 (no WebAssembly).
+A Nintendo 64 emulator designed for running in pure JavaScript pre-ECMAScript 2015 (no WebAssembly).
 Simply open the link below, click the red icon, and select a ROM file in `N64` or `Z64` format from your computer; it will be loaded and booted automatically.

 ## Links: